-At Success Academy High School, we are building the next generation of innovators in the STEM fields and beyond, which starts with a revolutionary mathematics program.
-To reach this end, our teachers are facilitators of inquiry-based learning, creating the conditions for scholars to pose and pursue rich questions, develop their own approaches to solve these problems, and constantly make sense of the ideas they are learning.
+Empowering scholars as STEM innovators starts with a revolutionary mathematics program.
+Our teachers are facilitators of inquiry-based learning, creating the conditions for scholars to pose and pursue rich questions, develop their own approaches to solve these problems, and constantly make sense of the ideas they are learning.
 Our goal is to foster a robust thinking culture across STEM classrooms, one in which all scholars are challenged to become bold, knowledgeable, flexible, and resourceful problem-solvers.
 Each mathematics course at the high school consists of a series of carefully sequenced tasks that allow scholars to pose and pursue rich and often socially relevant mathematical questions.
 Through these problems, scholars formalize and gain fluency with key math concepts, conventions, and procedures.
 Applications span public policy, economics, technology, and popular culture to build a key mindset: Mathematics is a powerful tool for analysis across disciplines.